rust-disk-partition-management/gptman/README.md

 gptman
 ======

-A CLI that allows you to copy a partition from one disk to another and more.
+A CLI tool for Linux that allows you to copy a partition from one disk to another and more.

 A library that allows managing GUID partition tables.